pulibrary/plum/README.md

    $ rake db:migrate
    $ rake ci
    ```
+You may need to create the tmp directory, which can be done automatically by
+starting the rails server (`rails s`) and then stopping it.

 You may also want to run the Fedora and Solr servers in one window with: